Table of Contents

 Before we talk about how to make a release, let's look at how to name releases, which requires knowing what releases actually mean to users.
 A release means that:

 New bugs have been added.
-This too can usually be counted on, except sometimes in the case of security releases or other one-offs (see the section called “Security Releases” later in this chapter).
+This too can usually be counted on, except sometimes in the case of security releases or other one-offs (see the section called “Security Releases”).

 New features may have been added.